Safari Stables Project

 All your horseriding

 OUR PRICES EXCLUDE:

 Medical and travel insurance

 Flights to your chosen destination

 Weekend trips and other non-project activities

 This project starts on set Mondays of the year.
 Different start dates can be accommodated (extra transfer costs apply) with advance notice.

 Volunteers can arrive and depart from Harare or Bulawayo Airport.
 Harare is 4 hours from the park and Bulawayo is 2 hours from the park.
 At the airport a member of the team will meet you and transport you to the reserve.

-2023 start dates: You can pick any Monday of the year to start this project in 2023.
+You can pick any Monday of the year to start this project

-If you want to get involved in this project and live, breath and work with horses in Africa just fill in the form below and we will be in touch with you right away.
+If you want to get involved in this project and live, breath and work with horses in Africa just hit the "apply now" button, in the form and we will be in touch with you right away.